flox/flox-bash/flox.1.md

 :   Install package(s) to profile.

 **upgrade**
-:   Upgrade package(s in profile.
+:   Upgrade package(s) in profile.

 ## Development

 **activate**
 :   The "activate" subcommand adds profile paths to your `$PATH`
-    environment variable and either can be invoked from an interactive terminal to launch a sub-shell or non-interactively to produce a series of commands that can be sourced by your current `$SHELL`.
+    environment variable and can be invoked from an interactive terminal to launch a sub-shell, non-interactively to produce a series of commands to be sourced by your current `$SHELL`, or with a command and arguments to be invoked directly.

+    Examples:

-    To use flox most effectively we recommend adding the following to the relevant "rc" file (e.g. `~/.bashrc` or `~/.zprofile`):
+    - activate "default" flox profile only within the current shell (add to the relevant "rc" file, e.g. `~/.bashrc` or `~/.zprofile`)
     ```
-    source <(flox activate)
+    . <(flox activate)
+    ```

+    - activate "foo" and "default" flox profiles in a new subshell
+    ```
+    flox activate -p foo
+    ```

+    - invoke command using "foo" and "default" flox profiles
+    ```
+    flox activate -p foo -- cmd --cmdflag cmdflagarg cmdarg
     ```

 **develop**